 As Patient Advocates, we at Whitley Patient Advocates focus on many areas of healthcare facing our community at large and specifically our senior population.
-As a result we know In the wake of COVID 19 this demographic of the population seem to be the forgotten ones.
-It is clear in this pandemic the majority of emphasis for reopening has been placed on businesses, travel and schools.
-The outcome, it seems is that this forgotten population of grandparents, mothers, fathers, aunts, uncles etc are being “held” in isolation from their loved ones with virtually no transparency in regards to regulatory checks from outside agencies.
+As a result, we know In the wake of COVID 19 this demographic of the population seems to be the forgotten ones.
+It is clear in this pandemic the majority of emphasis for reopening has been placed on businesses, travel, and schools.
+The outcome, it seems is that this forgotten population of grandparents, mothers, fathers, aunts, uncles, etc are being “held” in isolation from their loved ones with virtually no transparency in regards to regulatory checks from outside agencies.

 How We Are Advocating For Our Seniors

 Firstly, we listen!
 We gather stories by listening to our clients and community organizations about their healthcare experiences.

 Secondly, we take the information gathered from the leaders and organizations that influence change in our state.

 Thirdly, we become champions for our seniors and their families.

 By taking these steps we know that the first-hand experiences and feedback get to our state leaders.
 In turn, this can influence positive, patient/family-centered decision-making.
 Lastly, we know that this information is what our task force needs as we re-open our state.

 How We Ensure Your Voice is Heard

 On May 21, 2020, Whitley Patient Advocates submitted letters with a call to action to our elected federal and state officials.
 In these letters, we ask for support in the proposed strategies to reopen facilities.
 We recommend you read the letters we sent and let us know what you think.
 Next, you may also use these as a guide as you advocate.